GuyEldad/Documentation/README.md

 # Documentation
-A collection of guides, resources, and documentation for my projects.
+Welcome to the Documentation section.
+Here I will share a collection of guides, resources, and documentation

+Learn how to create custom memory profiles for Volatility2, a powerful memory forensic tool, by following a detailed step-by-step guide.
+This documentation includes instructions on configuring environments, setting up virtual machines, and generating Linux profiles to analyze memory dumps effectively.